-Getting yourself prepared here means getting everything prepared – physically and mentally.
-Try to familiarize yourself with a brief but complete portfolio which can leave a good impression to the interviewer.
-Apart from that, here are other aspects you should look into:
+Preparation here means getting everything ready – both physically and mentally.
+Try to familiarize yourself with a brief but comprehensive portfolio that can leave a positive impression on the interviewer.
+Apart from that, there are other aspects you should consider:

-What are the soft skills and technical know-how that you’ve mastered?
-Got it?
-Ok, now what is it that really sets you apart from all the rest, who presumably have the same skills and know-how?
-It’s what flows through your blood and is wired into you that are the main selling points.
+What are the soft skills and technical expertise that you’ve mastered?
+Once you’ve identified them, consider what truly sets you apart from others who presumably have the same skills and knowledge.
+Your unique attributes are your main selling points.

-These points give yourself the advantage, and will help convince the interviewer to pick you.
+These points give you an advantage and will help convince the interviewer to choose you.

 2. What Have You Achieved?

-Yes, you need to clarify what you have done, completed, achieved, contributed etc. Divide this category into group projects and individual work.
+Yes, you need to clarify what you have accomplished, completed, achieved, contributed, etc. Divide this category into group projects and individual work.

-While individual projects may show your prowess and proactive side, successful group projects hint on your ability to work in a team.
+While individual projects may showcase your prowess and proactive side, successful group projects hint at your ability to work in a team.
 It also shows that you acknowledge the hard work of team members and therefore know how to harness them for large projects.
 That’s a plus, right there.

 3. What Are You Passionate About?

-The simplest way to identify real passion when it is work-related is what are the things that you would most likely do even when you’re not paid to do it.
+The simplest way to identify genuine passion when it is work-related is to consider what you would most likely do even if you weren’t paid for it.
 If you have something you are passionate about and it is related to the company and can evoke resonance within the company, we want you.

 While seemingly innocent, a few of these questions have an ulterior motive – why did you choose this company?
 Why did you quit your last job?
 Why do you think you deserve this position?
 What is your weakness/strength?
 They all reveal a part of you that interviewers cannot find on paper, so think the answers to these questions through before you answer them.

-Also, research on the range of your expected salary and inform your interviewer confidently when asked about it.
-If it is not to excessive, and you are a keeper, they will give it to you.
+Also, research the range of your expected salary and confidently inform your interviewer when asked about it.
+If it is not excessive, and you are a keeper, they will give it to you.

 Bonus Tip: Suggest New Ideas